justynroberts/headsup/README.md

    cd headsup
    ```

-2. Open Chrome and navigate to `chrome://extensions/`

-3. Enable "Developer mode" in the top right corner

-4. Click "Load unpacked" and select the `extension` folder from this repository

-5. The Heads Up extension icon will appear in your Chrome toolbar
+2. Follow steps 3-6 from the Easy Install method above, but select the `extension` folder

 ### Permissions Required